 Hello and happy 2019!

-I made a commitment to start sharing some of the crazy amount of things I know about things I love – keeping house, decluttering, growing food, sustainable living and feeding families into a blog this year…so here we go *deep breath* as one must start somewhere!
+I made a commitment to start sharing some of the crazy amount of things I know about things I love – keeping house, caring for children, decluttering, growing food, sustainable living and feeding families into a blog this year…so here we go!

 As many of you know, I took an eight-week break at the end of last year to visit Canada and the US – to see dear friends I hadn’t seen in real life for almost 20 years and to make many more new ones!
 To say it was amazing would be an understatement – I discovered that anxiety doesn’t have to always hold you back and that I am much more resilient than I give myself credit for.
 This hiatus gave me space and time to think about out what I really want to do this year with my work – while staying close to my values of living a life that is kind to the health of not only us but also to our planet.